tilaboy/taxonomy-matcher/README.rst

-gazetteer-matcher
+taxonomy-matcher
 =================

 Description
 -----------

-Given a gazetteer/taxonomy and some input text, ``gz-matcher`` can be used to find all matched phrases.
+Given a gazetteer/taxonomy and some input text, ``taxonomy-matcher`` can be used to find all matched phrases.

 Requirements